Gigabyte: Other contexts

 Software allocates memory in varying degrees of granularity as needed to fulfill data structure requirements and binary multiples are usually not required.
-Other computer capacities and rates, like storage hardware size, data transfer rates, clock speeds, operations per second, etc., do not depend on an inherent base, and are usually presented in decimal units.
+Other computer capacities and rates, like storage hardware size, data transfer rates, clock speeds, operations per second, etc. are usually presented in decimal units.
 For example, the manufacturer of a "300 GB" hard drive is claiming a capacity of 300 000 000 000 bytes, not 300 × 10243 (which would be 322122547200) bytes.